Search NWMVCA:

 ARTICLE III: COMMITTEES

 Section 1.
-There shall be the following standing committees: (A) Executive Committee; (B) Nominations Committee; (C) Legislative Committee; (D) Program Committee; (E) Resolutions Committee; (F) Audit Committee; (G) By-laws Committee; (H) Membership Committee; (I) Awards Committee; (J) Public Education Committee.
+There shall be the following standing committees: (A) the Executive Committee; (B) the Nominations Committee; (C) the Legislative Committee; (D) the Program Committee; (E) the Resolutions Committee; (F) the Audit Committee; (G) the By-laws Committee; (H) the Membership Committee; (I) the Awards Committee; and (J) the Public Education Committee.

 Section 2.
-The Executive Committee shall operate under the guidelines established in Article VII, Section 1 and 2 of the Constitution.
+The Executive Committee shall operate under the guidelines established in Article VII, Sections 1, 2, and 3 of the Constitution.

 Section 3.
-The Nominations Committee shall consist of four members (with one committee member being also a member of the Executive Committee) who shall submit to the Executive Director, prior to July 1, its designation of nominations for each office to be filled in the ensuing year, except the office of President and President-Elect.
+The Nominations Committee shall consist of four voting members of the Association (with one committee member also being a member of the Executive Committee) who shall, prior to July 1st, submit to the Executive Director their designation of nominations for each office to be filled in the ensuing year, except the office of President, President-Elect, Past President, and the Executive Director.
 Where nominations are not unanimous, the names of the two nominees receiving the most votes by the Nominating Committee will be placed on the ballot for mailing to the voting membership.
 All nominations, including write-in candidates, shall carry the consent and assurance that they will serve if elected.

 Section 4.
-The Legislative Committee shall consist of the Regional Representatives.
-This Committee will function as a pool for relevant information, emanating from the various agencies (Federal to Local), that affect the members.
+The Legislative Committee shall consist of the State and Provincial Representatives.
+This Committee will function as a pool for relevant information—emanating from the various agencies (Federal to Local)— that affects the members.
 This Committee shall report to the Executive Committee.

 Section 5.
-The Program Committee shall consist of three members, and their duties shall be to provide programs for each annual conference.
-The Chair of the Program Committee shall be the President-Elect.
+The Program Committee shall consist of three voting members of the Association, and their duties shall be to provide programs for each annual conference.
+The President-Elect shall be the Chair of the Program Committee.

 Section 7.
-The Audit Committee shall consist of three members whose duties shall be to examine annually and audit the books of the Secretary/Treasurer, and to report their findings at each annual meeting.
+The Audit Committee shall consist of three voting members of the Association whose duties shall be to annually examine and audit the books of the Secretary/Treasurer, and to report their findings at each annual meeting.

 Section 8.
-The By-laws Committee shall consist of at least three members and the Chair shall be the Immediate Past President.
-The President shall also be a member of this committee.
+The By-laws Committee shall consist of at least three voting members of the Association.
+The Past President shall be Chair of the By-laws-Committee.
+The President shall also be a member of this Committee.

 Section 9.
-The Membership Committee shall consist of at least three members of the association appointed by the President.
+The Membership Committee shall consist of at least three voting members of the Association appointed by the President.

 Section 10.
-The Awards Committee shall consist of at least three members.
+The Awards Committee shall consist of at least three voting members of the Association.
 The President shall be a member of this committee.
 The remaining committee members shall be selected by the Executive Committee.

 Section 11.
-The Public Education Committee shall consist of at least three members appointed by the President.
+The Public Education Committee shall consist of at least three voting members of the Association appointed by the President.

 Section 12.
-The President may appoint such other temporary (Ad Hoc) Committees as may be deemed necessary to the interests of the Association.
-Permanent Committees maybe established only by the majority vote of the membership at the regular business meeting.
+The President may appoint other temporary (Ad Hoc) Committees as deemed necessary to the interests of the Association.
+Permanent Committees may be established only by a majority vote of the membership that is present at the annual business meeting.

 ARTICLE IV: RULES OF ORDER